Learning Meta Representations for Agents in Multi-Agent Reinforcement Learning: Preliminaries

-A common metric to measure the distance to a Nash Equilibrium is \textsc{NashConv}, which represents how much each player gains by deviating to their best response (unilaterally) in total.
-And it can be approximately calculated in small games \cite{johanson2011accelerating,lanctot2017unified}.
-We denote the \textsc{NashConv} of $\boldsymbol{\pi}$ in game $m$ as $\mathcal{D}_m(\boldsymbol{\pi})$.
-Then the joint strategy $\boldsymbol{\pi}$ reaches NE in $m$ if $\mathcal{D}_m(\boldsymbol{\pi})=0$.
+A common metric to measure the distance to a Nash Equilibrium is \textsc{NashConv}, which represents how much each player (or agent) gains by deviating from the best response (unilaterally) in total.
+And it can be approximately calculated in small games \citep{johanson2011accelerating,lanctot2017unified}.
+We denote the \textsc{NashConv} of $\boldsymbol{\pi}$ in the Markov Game $m$ as $\mathcal{D}_m(\boldsymbol{\pi})$, defined as